If life is going to exist in a Universe of this size, then the one thing it cannot afford to have is a sense of proportion.

 In Mag World, numbers are usually rounded to the nearest integer or half integer.
 Rounding makes it easier to remember basic numeric facts and do math with them in your head.
 But also, it makes the differences between magnitudes clearer.
 For thinking and talking and writing about big ideas, this is often more important.

-For instance, on our scale above, the Moon is ↑6 size, the rocky planets are ↑7, the gas giants are ↑8, and the Sun is ↑9.
-These different configurations of matter are essentially correlated to their size: Earth can’t be the size of Jupiter; rocky planets don’t come that big.
+For instance, on the mag size scale, the Moon is ↑6 meters, the rocky planets are ↑7, the gas giants are ↑8, and the Sun is ↑9.
+These different configurations of matter are essentially correlated to their size: Earth can’t be the size of Jupiter; rocky planets simply don’t come that big.
 And Jupiter can’t be the size of Earth; gas planets don’t come that small.

 Now you can install a Firefox plugin that automatically converts numbers and units on webpages into Mag World numbers and units.
-For instance, “10 million kWh” becomes “↑13.6” (hover for original text).
+For instance, “10 million kWh” becomes “↑13.6 joules” (hover for original text).

 The following pages go deeper into more detailed explanations and examples, to provide a fresh perspective on the universe and math.